The covers of His Dark Materials - UK

 And in 2021 we have had another set of Special Editions:

-It's hard to say what market opportunity these were prompted by.
+Like the John Lawrence editions, it's hard to say what moment or market opportunity these were prompted by.
 They seem to have quite directly replaced the Melissa Castrillon editions, but unlike those these definitely clearly don't skew to the junior market.

 They might be said to be a return to the idea of 'adult editions'.
 But just to complicate that idea, the original adult editions, the ones featuring feature selected art, were resissued later the same year.